patwong92/collector-oof/README.md

 # collector-oof
-Live price tracker for magic card collections
+Price tracker for Magic the Gathering cards

 ## Purpose
 This web application fetches card prices from facetotfacegames.com according to card name, expansion, and condition and displays them on a table.